2016 Summer Repertoire Project

 and other qualified staff coaches, followed by small ensemble and recitative rehearsals

 Full cast work including musical and staging rehearsals, orchestra Sitzprobe and dress rehearsal precede the final staged presentation with chamber orchestra.

-dell’Arte’s series of Master Classes over the course of the season.
+All Participants are to highly encouraged to attend dell’Arte’s series of Master Classes over the course of the season.
 This year's classes will feature Chuck Hudson, Lucy Yates and experts in other appropriate areas.